 LAW 7554.
 International Investment Arbitration and Litigation Practice.
 3 Hours.

-This course will blend the study of Investor-State International Arbitration with mock litigation exercises.
+This course will blend the study of Investor-State International Arbitration with mock arbitration exercises.
 The subject of Investor-State disputes and their resolution lies at the cutting edge of international law.
 Topics that will be covered in this course are (1) the substantive law of investment arbitration; and (2) elements of procedure that characterize investor-state arbitration including tribunal composition, jurisdiction, evidence, and annulment.
-At the same time, students will put their knowledge into practice by participating in a series of litigation exercises based upon proceedings brought by a foreign investor against a State before the International Centre for the Settlement of Investment Disputes (ICSID).
+At the same time, students will put their knowledge into practice by participating in a series of mock arbitration hearings brought by a foreign investor against a State before the International Centre for the Settlement of Investment Disputes (ICSID).
 Active participation in oral advocacy exercises is required.
-The course grade will be a function of those assignments and class participation.
+The course grade will be a function of those exercises and class participation.